Krobo224/Chess-Game/README.md

 # Game Features:
 i) Multiplayer Game:
-* Can be played as
+Can be played as
 * Human v/s Human
 * Human v/s Computer
 * Computer v/s Computer
-(Note:- For changing the mode change the code in line no. 52 and 53 of ChessMain.py)
+<br>(Note:- For changing the mode change the code in line no. 52 and 53 of ChessMain.py)

 ii) Play features:
 * Castling